jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Don't rely solely on placeholder attributes for input controls that require people to enter text/numbers etc. These can often fail colour contrast requirements, have patchy support for assistive technology, and aren't translated if internationalisation is required.

-One solution could be to add an `aria-label` to the control, this would provide an accessible name, however, even better would be to include an associated visual label for the control.
+One solution could be to add an `aria-label` to the control, as this would provide an accessible name; however, even better would be to include an associated visual label for the control.
 This has benefits for many user groups.

 Do also try to steer clear of the 'floating label' pattern.
-Although it does seem to strike a great balance between the designed 'placeholder' look and having a label.
-It can often introduce accessibility issues of its own, such as hard-to-read text and leaving the input feeling crowded.
+Although it does seem to strike a great balance between the designed 'placeholder' look and having a label, it can often introduce accessibility issues of its own, such as hard-to-read text and leaving the input feeling crowded.

 #### Validation messaging